SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Experimental setup

 \subsection{Evaluation metrics}

-We evaluate \textit{registration accuracy} using segmentations of brain structures included in the datasets: ($35$ structures for OASIS and $56$ for LPBA40), and two metrics: Dice score (Dice) and 95\% quantile of the Hausdorff distances (HD95), similarly to Learn2Reg challenge \citep{hering2022learn2reg}.
+We evaluate brain subject-to-subject \textit{registration accuracy} using segmentations of brain structures included in the datasets: ($35$ structures for OASIS and $56$ for LPBA40), and two metrics: Dice score (Dice) and 95\% quantile of the Hausdorff distances (HD95), similarly to Learn2Reg challenge \citep{hering2022learn2reg}.
 Dice score measures the overlap of the segmentations of source images deformed by the method and the segmentations of target images, and HD95 measures the distance between the surfaces of the segmentations.

-However, comparing methods only based on the overlap of anatomic regions is insufficient \citep{pluim2016truth, rohlfing2011image}, and hence also \textit{deformation regularity} should be measured, for which we use conventional metrics based on the local Jacobian determinants at $10^6$ sampled locations in each volume.
+For evaluating the inspiration-exhale registration of lung CT scans we use mean distance between landmark pairs after registration, denoted as target registration error (TRE).
+However, comparing methods only based on the overlap of anatomic regions or landmarks is insufficient \citep{pluim2016truth, rohlfing2011image}, and hence also \textit{deformation regularity} should be measured, for which we use conventional metrics based on the local Jacobian determinants at $10^6$ sampled locations in each volume.
 The local derivatives were estimated via small perturbations of $10^{-7}$ voxels.
 We measure topology preservation as the proportion of the locations with a negative determinant ($\%$ of $|J_{\phi}|_{\leq 0}$), and deformation smoothness as the standard deviation of the determinant ($\operatorname{std}(|J_{\phi}|)$).
 Additionally we report inverse and cycle \textit{consistency} errors, see Section \ref{sec:intro}.